 - Use at least the SMB2 version of the protocol when possible.
 Enable this on the client if possible.
-The default settings for Server minimum protocol (--) and Server maximum protocol (SMB3) in the global SMB service options (page 229) allow clients to connect and negotiate higher and faster levels of the protocol.
+The default settings for Server minimum protocol (--) and Server maximum protocol (SMB3) in the global SMB service options (page 232) allow clients to connect and negotiate higher and faster levels of the protocol.
 If these have been changed from the default, they might reduce performance.
 Note that Windows XP does not support SMB2, so it is particularly important to leave Server minimum protocol at the default on networks with XP clients. - Hostname Lookups and Log Level can also have a performance penalty.
-When not needed, they can be disabled or reduced in the global SMB service options (page 229). - Make Samba datasets case insensitive by setting Case Sensitivity to Insensitive when creating them.
+When not needed, they can be disabled or reduced in the global SMB service options (page 232). - Make Samba datasets case insensitive by setting Case Sensitivity to Insensitive when creating them.
 This ZFS property is only available when creating a dataset.
 It cannot be changed on an existing dataset.
-To convert such datasets, back up the data, create a new case-insensitive dataset, create an SMB share on it, then copy the data from the old one onto it.
-After the data has been checked and verified on the new share, the old one can be deleted. - If present, remove options for extended attributes and DOS attributes in the share's Auxiliary Parameters (page 183). - Disable as many VFS Objects as possible in the share settings (page 183).
+To convert such datasets, back up the data, create a new case-insensitive dataset, create an SMB share on it, set the share level auxiliary parameter case sensitive = true, then copy the data from the old one onto it.
+After the data has been checked and verified on the new share, the old one can be deleted. - If present, remove options for extended attributes and DOS attributes in the share's Auxiliary Parameters (page 185). - Disable as many VFS Objects as possible in the share settings (page 185).
 Many have performance overhead.